yasouysal/Subtitle-Recognition/README.md

 Technologies used in this project are

+* Tensorflow
 * NLTK
 * One Hot Encoding
-* Existance, Count, Tf-Idf Methods
+* Existence, Count, Tf-Idf Methods
-* Tensorflow